 The UK’s data protection law allows the use of personal data where necessary for legitimate purposes provided that this isn’t outweighed by the impact it has on the relevant individuals.
 The law calls this the “legitimate interests” condition for processing personal data.

 Most of our processing activities are based on the legitimate interests condition.
-This includes almost all of our credit referencing and data marketing services.
-For more details about the legitimate interests we are pursuing, please refer to the relevant privacy notices (see links above).
+This includes almost all of our store CCTV, credit referencing and data marketing services.
+When the use of your personal data is based on our “legitimate interests”, these are:

 We sometimes rely on consent from the relevant individuals in order to process their personal data, but this is relatively rare.
 It is used as the basis for sending marketing materials to consumers by email, telephone, SMS or similar methods, for example.